SteveJustin1963/tec-SCOPE/README.md

 **Introduction:**

-Given your requirements:
+Given requirements:

 - **Interrupt Handling:** Implement interrupt handling in MINT to update the altitude only when the telescope moves.
 - **Encoder Specifications:** The differential rotary encoder outputs 600 pulses per 360 degrees, geared 10:1 to increase it to 6000 pulses per 360 degrees.
 - **Altitude Measurement Range:** Measure altitude between 0-90 degrees.

-We'll update the MINT code to:
+ update code to:

 - Use interrupts to read the encoder signals only when movement occurs.
 - Adjust calculations to accommodate the new encoder resolution (6000 pulses per 360 degrees, or 1500 pulses per 90 degrees).